 Besides its basic framework capabilities, Kubernetes is helpful on other fronts.
-It allows users to choose from various options like languages, logging and monitoring tools, type of application frameworks, along with numerous other valuable tools users may require.
+It allows users to choose from various options like languages, logging and monitoring tools, types of application frameworks, along with numerous other valuable tools users may require.

 Kubernetes is not a Platform as a Service (PaaS) per se, but you can use it as a complete PaaS starting base.